 Intelligent automation and robotic process automation, despite sounding similar, are not the same and are meant for different purposes.
 RPA is used to automate work that has no variation.
 It could be a very simple process, such as logging into your email, with the same id and password, day in and day out.
 Repetitive tasks that string together to form simple processes can be handled easily by RPA.
 Such processes offer almost no variation and fall within the threshold of RPA capabilities.

-From automation of repetitive tasks to the simulation of human intelligence, RPA and IA are changing the very way processes are carried out in industries.
+From the automation of repetitive tasks to the simulation of human intelligence, RPA and IA are changing the very way processes are carried out in industries.
 Although IA is still being perfected, RPA has long since made its mark and is being widely used by companies and brands around the world.